jrreed83/thebitstream/content/posts/how-to-setup-trigger-on-digital-ocean/index.md

 How do small businesses use modern technology to balance getting work done with lining up new work?

 I started investigating this question a couple months ago and learned a lot about business development and marketing in the process.
-One of the trends that came up consistently was using generative AI with *no-code automation tools*.
-I know what generative AI is, but I've never come across no-code automation tools.
+One of the trends that came up consistently was using generative AI and "no-code" tools to automate critical, but repetitive, business tasks like content and lead generation.
+Even with no programming experience, people are able to build amazingly sophisticated software systems that have a major impact on their business's bottom line.
+I needed to know more.

+In this post we're going to start out by

+1. describing what no-code automation tools are,
+2. discussing why they may not be right for you,
+3. introducing a powerful open source alternative called [Trigger.dev](https://trigger.dev/)

+After that, I'll describe how to build a simple career-guidance system that uses Trigger.Dev, Google Sheets, and generative AI.

 ## What is a No-Code Automation Tool